johsieders/essays/content/18-einstein-philosophy.md

 ### Was Einstein of Central Importance for Philosophy?
 Yes, he definitely was and still is.
 He pulled the rug from under a large swath of philosophy; some of Kant’s assertions were refuted, epistemology was to be rebuilt, the work being still in progress.
-As Einstein had read Kant at the age of sixteen, he knew what he was arguing against.
+As Einstein had read Kant at the age of sixteen he knew what he was arguing against.
 The bitter lesson was that human perception and common sense have always been misleading.
 Aristotle’s physics is perfectly compatible with common sense but out-and-out wrong.
-Two thousand years later, Galileo came up with the law of inertia (aka Newton’s first law) which is counterintuitive and required some getting used to.
+Two thousand years later, Galileo came up with the law of inertia (aka Newton’s first law) which is counterintuitive and requires some getting used to.
 Three hundred years later, Einstein published his theory of relativity: The Lorentz transformation is formally proven by one tricky application of Pythagoras; time dilatation and length contraction follow from it in a few lines of calculation and can be verified by experiment exactly as